Ensembles of Localised Models for Time Series Forecasting: Methods

 \subsubsection{Feed-Forward Neural Networks}

-FFNN is a strong non-linear standard model, which has the universal function approximation property, and therewith is capable of approximating any (non-linear) function \citep{ref_71}.
+FFNN is a strong non-linear standard model, which has the universal function approximation property \citep{ref_71}.
 For further details of FFNNs, we refer to \citet{Goodfellow-et-al-2016}.
 In our work we use the implementation available in R in the \verb|nnet| function from the \verb|nnet| package \citep{ref_110}.
 To use an FFNN for time series forecasting, the time series are preprocessed as explained in Section \ref{sec:gfm_preprocessing}.
 We then train the FFNNs using the single-step ahead forecasting strategy, where models are iteratively used to obtain the forecasts for the required forecast horizon~\citep{taieb2012review}.